Interviewsand Articles

 Richard: That's true, but writing can give you immediate rewards.
 Finding the right sentence, or even the right word, can be transformative, and it happens in a way I wasn't finding with the clay.

 I should have been a better writer long ago, but I didn't really write that much.
 I did get some encouragement and by the time I graduated, I was on fire with poetry.
-I collected some rejection slips from journals and was too shy, to throw myself into the fray with public readings in SF
+In fact, I won a first prize in the Ina Coolbrith Poetry Circle and was invited to read at their awards ceremony with the five or six other winners.
+This was only weeks after I'd moved up here.
+Anyway, I collected rejection slips from journals and had to admit to myself that I was too shy, to throw myself into the fray with public readings in SF.

 Robbin: That's hard to believe now.